 Procure majority of electricity from renewable sources by 2025.

-In 2021 we announced our pledge to achieve net zero greenhouse gas (“GHG”) emissions across its operational footprint (Scope 1 and Scope 2) and entire global supply chain (Scope 3) by 2050, reaffirming our commitment to contribute to global efforts to reduce the ongoing threat of climate change.
-As a milestone on its path to achieving net zero emissions, we will target a near-term emissions reduction of 50% by 2030 across all three scopes.
+In 2021 we announced our pledge to achieve net zero greenhouse gas (“GHG”) emissions across our operational footprint (Scope 1 and Scope 2) and entire global value chain (Scope 3) by 2050, establishing our major commitment to contribute to global efforts to reduce the ongoing threat of climate change.
+As a milestone on our path to achieve net zero emissions, we will target a near-term emissions reduction of 50 percent by 2030 across all three scopes.
 We anticipate submitting and receiving approval of our quantitative goals from the Science Based Targets Initiative over the next year.

 Key focus areas of our net zero program include:

-- Promoting regenerative and sustainable practices across the Company’s agricultural supply chain through its Sustainable Agricultural Practices Manual, which guides efforts to source 100% of Heinz ketchup tomatoes sustainably by 2025
+- Promoting regenerative and sustainable practices across the Company’s agricultural supply chain through its Sustainable Agricultural Practices Manual, which guides efforts to source 100 percent of Heinz ketchup tomatoes sustainably by 2025.

-A considerable portion of our total carbon footprint is produced from our Scope 3 emissions, and more specifically originate in our supply chain (see graphs to the right for emissions breakdown).
+A considerable portion of our total carbon footprint is produced from our Scope 3 emissions, and more specifically originate in our supply chain (see graphs below for emissions breakdown).
 Agriculture related emissions are particularly significant and provide the greatest opportunity for reduction through increased collaboration.

-Overall, our highest impact categories in this area, in order of magnitude, are:
+Overall, our highest impact Scope 3 categories in order of magnitude, are:

 - Upstream and downstream transportation